sandra-ntsoele/sandra-ntsoele/README.md

 My name is Sandra Ntsoele.

-A digital marketer making a transition in to **software development**.
+A digital marketing student making a transition in to **software development**.

 ### I’m currently learning 📚...